asheroto/ffmpeg-examples/README.md

 [HLS format arguments (m3u8 + ts)](#hls-format-arguments)

 - Tweak the video bitrate and audio bitrate simply by changing the value of 2M or 128Kbps to another appropriate value.
-- If you are targeting 1080p type quality, 2M video and 128k audio is probably fine.
+- If you are targeting 1080p type quality, 2M video and 128k audio is probably fine using 1920x1080 resolution.
-- If you are targeting 720p type quality, 1M video and 128k audio is probably fine.
+- If you are targeting 720p type quality, 1M video and 128k audio is probably fine using 1280x720 resolution.

 -----------------------------------------------------

 # Recommended arguments for CPU conversion

+This will convert the source video to a 1080p, 30fps, 2Mbps video, 128Kbps audio, output.
+It will strip the metadata, data streams, and subtitle streams.

 |Argument|Description|
 |--|--|